 7.4 million jobs were eliminated.

 Since that period, though, hiring has resumed.
-9.8 million jobs have been added back to the U.S. economy -- a 131-percent recovery in terms of "employed persons".
+10.5 million jobs have been added back to the U.S. economy -- a 142-percent recovery in terms of "employed persons".
 The jobs are not of equal pay or stature, but an increase in the number of employed persons is a net-positive.

 Furthermore, unemployment rates have dropped, down more than four percentage points.

-Analyst calls are for 245,000 net new jobs created in December, with estimates ranging from two hundred-two thousand to three hundred-five thousand.
+Analyst calls are for 230,000 net new jobs created in February, with estimates ranging from two hundred thousand to two hundred-fifty-two thousand.

 Consider locking your mortgage rate before the Friday morning release is made.
 Rates are expected to change.